richb-intermapper/CreatingInterMapperProbesWebinar/README.md

-##Creating InterMapper Probes Webinar
+##Creating InterMapper Probes Webinars

-This repository contains all the files that were used or mentioned during the Creating InterMapper Probes webinar held in January 2014.
+This repository contains all the files that were used or mentioned during the Creating InterMapper Probes webinars that were held in January and February 2014.
-It has all the interesting files from the InterMapper Settings folder,
+It has all the interesting files from the InterMapper Settings : Probes folder.
-including:

-- Probes folder
-- MIB Files folder
-- Web Pages folder

-as well as the "Creating InterMapper Probes-January 2014" PowerPoint file used for the presentation.
 If you have git installed, you can use it to pull the repository, or use the _Download ZIP_ button on the right to retrieve the files to your own computer.